The Basics of Blood Pressure

 Choose A Blood Pressure Monitor

-- Choose a good home blood pressure monitor by asking your nurse or doctor for advice.
+- Choose a good home blood pressure monitor by asking your nurse or doctor for advice or choose from a validated device.

 - Bring your monitor to your next appointment so your nurse or doctor can check the measurement.